filberthamijoyo/zero-ghibli/README.md

 The project includes various visualization types:

-- Confusion matrices for model performance evaluation
+- Confusion matrices for each model's performance
-- Training and validation accuracy/loss curves
+- Training and validation accuracy/loss curves across architectures
-- Feature visualization through activation maps
+- Grad-CAM visualizations highlighting regions of interest in the images
-- Comparative analysis of model predictions on different AI-generated images
+- Comparative analysis of model predictions across different types of AI-generated images
-- Visualization of misclassified examples for error analysis
+- Resource utilization metrics for each model

 ## Future Work

-Potential extensions to this analysis include:
+Potential extensions to this research include:

 - Incorporating temporal features by analyzing frame sequences rather than isolated frames
-- Developing models specifically targeting each AI generation tool's artifacts
+- Developing specialized detection techniques for each AI generation tool
-- Creating a web-based demo for public testing of Ghibli vs. AI-generated image detection
-- Expanding the dataset with additional AI generation tools as they emerge
+- Exploring ensemble methods that combine multiple architectures
+- Investigating the impact of animation-specific preprocessing techniques
+- Adapting the approach to other animation studios and artistic styles

 ## Dataset Contribution